PeptideFox

 GLOW and KLOW are single-vial peptide cocktails injected under the skin to rebuild collagen, firmness, and texture — the structural layer topical skincare can't reach.
 GLOW is the three-peptide base (GHK-Cu, BPC-157, full-length TB-4).
 KLOW adds a fourth, KPV, for skin where inflammation interferes with the rebuilding work — rosacea, post-procedure redness, reactive baselines.

-Pick by baseline.
+The choice tracks baseline.
 Calm skin → GLOW.
 Reactive, post-procedure, or rosacea-pattern → KLOW.
 Both reconstitute the same way and run on the same dosing schedule, so switching mid-cycle is just a vial swap.

 The schedule is daily for weeks 1–4, five times a week for weeks 5–8, then two or three times a week for ongoing maintenance.
 Texture and tone shift around weeks 2–4, fine lines soften by 4–8, firmer structure and scar remodeling land by 8–12.